64kramsystem/personal_notes/topics/btrfs.md

 ## General information

+WATCH OUT!:

-WATCH OUT!!!
-When operating on subvolumes, must mount the parent first (either another SV or the FS).
+- **When operating on subvolumes, must mount the parent first** (either another SV or the FS).
   For example, if a root subvolume `.snapshots` has a child `.snapshots/root`, must mount `.snapshot` first, in order to delete the child.
 In turn, in order to delete `.snapshots`, must mount the filesystem.
   If accidentally operating on paths of subvolumes, when the parent FS is not mounted, one will get the confusing message `ERROR: Could not statfs: No such file or directory`.
   This is not a problem, though: even if a filesystem's subvolumes are mounted, the filesystem itself can still be mounted somewhere else.
+- **Some error messages are not reported in the console**, but in the kernel ring buffer Use `dmesg | grep -i btrfs` to see the messages

 ## Creation/subvolumes